TekJerry/Fishing-For-Fish/README.md

 ## MVP:
--Search button
+- Search button
--Input Text field
+- Input Text field
--Give the client a list of recipes
+- Give the client a list of recipes
--Pictures of Recipes
+- Pictures of Recipes
--Ingredients needed for recipes
+- Ingredients needed for recipes
--Nutrition Values
+- Nutrition Values

 ## Post-MVP:
 When name of recipe clicked, take you to a website that has the instructions for them.